 90 min

 There are some downsides to choosing an old standby, though.
-Its simple, barebones build leaves you doing more of the work.
+It's simple: a barebones build leaves you doing more of the work.
 The narrow handle can get uncomfortable to hold, and the lack of self-propulsion requires more physical effort, especially when heading uphill or pushing through tall or thick grass.
 It's also loud — we measured the TB110 at a sound pressure level of 79 decibels, which is higher than any of the battery models we've tested and much higher than motorless reel mowers such as the American Lawn Mower 1204-14 that emits a mere 66 decibels.
 Still, its well-rounded performance and durable construction make it a strong contender for those with larger yards looking for an affordable mower they can rely on for years to come.

 SPECIFICATIONS